+'''

 logging:

 level: INFO

 appenders:

 - type: console

 threshold: ALL

 queueSize: 512

 discardingThreshold: 0

 timeZone: UTC

 target: stdout

-logFormat: # TODO
+logFormat: "%-5p [%d{ISO8601,UTC}] %c: %m%n%rEx"

 filterFactories:

 - type: URI

-Name De- Description

-fault

-type RE- The appender type.
-Must be console.

-QUIR RED

-thresh- ALL The lowest level of events to print to the console.

-old

-queue- 256 The maximum capacity of the blocking queue.

-Size

-dis- 51 When the blocking queue has only the capacity mentioned in discardingThreshold remaining, it

-card- will drop events of level TRACE, DEBUG and INFO, keeping only events of level WARN and

-ingTh- ERROR.
-If no discarding threshold is specified, then a default of queueSize / 5 is used.
-To keep all

-resh- events, set discardingThreshold to 0.

-old

-time- UTC The time zone to which event timestamps will be converted.

-Zone

-target std- The name of the standard stream to which events will be written.
-Can be stdout or stderr.

-out

-log- de- The Logback pattern with which events will be formatted.
-See the Logback documentation for

-For- fault details.

-mat

-filter- (none ) The list of filters to apply to the appender, in order, after the thresold.

-Fac-

-tories

-ne- false

-verBloc k to true to disable blocking.
+'''

+Name Default Description type REQUIRED The appender type.
+Must be console. thresh- ALL The lowest level of events to print to the console. old queue- 256 The maximum capacity of the blocking queue.
+Size dis- 51 When the blocking queue has only the capacity mentioned in discardingThreshold remaincard- ing, it will drop events of level TRACE, DEBUG and INFO, keeping only events of level ingTh- WARN and ERROR.
+If no discarding threshold is specified, then a default of queueSize / resh- 5 is used.
+To keep all events, set discardingThreshold to 0. old time- UTC The time zone to which event timestamps will be converted.
+To use the system/default Zone time zone, set it to system. target stdout The name of the standard stream to which events will be written.
+Can be stdout or stderr. log- %-5p The Logback pattern with which events will be formatted.
+See the Logback documentation For- [%d{ISO8601 , UfdiGle tails. mat %c: %m%n%rEx filter- (none) The list of filters to apply to the appender, in order, after the threshold.
+Fac- tories ne- false Prevent the wrapping asynchronous appender from blocking when its underlying queue is verBloc ek full.
+Set to true to disable blocking.